-- Stress relief, anxiety, sleeplessness, relaxation, and/or for regular tune ups.
+- Stress relief, anxiety, sleeplessness, relaxation, and/or regular tune ups.

 - Allow one and a half hours for your first session and approximately an hour for follow-up sessions.

-- Wear or bring light-weight, loose fitting clothes that your practitioner can work through.
-Yoga clothes, shorts, sweat pants, and a t-shirt are a perfect example of loose fitting clothing.
+- Wear or bring lightweight, loose-fitting clothes that your practitioner can work through.
+Yoga clothes, shorts, sweat pants, and a t-shirt are perfect examples of loose-fitting clothing.